xinsheng-G/food-van-takeaway/Use Case.md

 ### 3.1 menu

-- [x] Snacks of menu should be stored in database include images and prices for each
+- [x] Snacks of menu should be stored in dataBase include images and prices for each

-  ( for the image, store it in node.js server folder and store its path to database to increase database efficiency )
+  ( for the image, hard-code UnSlash source url in dataBase is okay )

 ### 3.2 locations